David Sejusa

-General David Sejusa (born 13 November 1954) (aka David Tinyefuza) is a Ugandan lawyer, military officer and politician.
+General David Sejusa (born 13 November 1954), also known as David Tinyefuza, is a Ugandan lawyer, retired military general and former MP.
 He was the coordinator of intelligence services and a senior presidential adviser to President of Uganda Yoweri Museveni.
 He served as army commander and also a member of High Command UPDF, the UPDF defense council and a member of parliament representing the Uganda People's Defence Force.
-He had a falling out with Museveni and formed the Freedom and Unity Front in exile in the United Kingdom following being charged for plotting a coup where he has been allegedly planning anti-government activities by the Museveni government.
+He had a falling-out with Museveni and formed the Freedom and Unity Front in exile in the United Kingdom following being charged for plotting a coup where he has been allegedly planning anti-government activities by the Museveni government.

 Early and personal life

-Tinyefuza attended Nyakasura High School.
+Tinyefuza attended Nyakasura School.
 He holds the degree of Bachelor of Laws Honours (LLB) and Master of Laws (LLM) from Makerere University.
-He also attended the Law Development Centre for the Diploma in Legal Practice where he left after a clerkship for cadet training in Tanzania.
-He was also a student leader(head of students Guild) at Makerere University.
-A resident of Mitchel Hall at the university.
+He also attended the Law Development Centre for the diploma in legal practice where he left after a clerkship for cadet training in Tanzania.
+He was also a student leader(head of students' guild) at Makerere University.
 He has obtained the senior command qualifications of PSC from the Uganda Senior Command and Staff College at Kimaka, Jinja, Uganda.
-He also holds a Certificate in Information Technology from an institution in Canada.
-He also attended the Police Cadet Course in Tanzania and Senior Command Strategic Course.
+He also holds a certificate in information technology from an institution in Canada.
+He also attended the police cadet course in Tanzania and senior command strategic course.

 He is married to Juliet Tinyefuza.